 The drainage bag may be disconnected from the catheter for various reasons.
 Changing the collection bag or emptying your bladder into a toilet are some occasions when the bag may be disconnected.
 At that point, the catheter must be plugged or capped to avoid leakage.
 Plugs and caps are often available as sets, and catheter sheath valves are an option for flushing urethral catheters and as an alternative for needing to clamp a suprapubic catheter.

 In addition to the catheters themselves, stabilization aids and drainage bags, there are other accessories available to make a catheter experience better.
 Lubricants and catheter followers can make insertion easier for both the patient and the caregiver.
 Incontinence clamps help men control dribbling and leakage when they cough or strain, also known as stress incontinence.
-Also for men, external catheters offer ease of use, and accessories like the Liberty Faceplate Seal can reduce leakage risks.
 If odor is a concern, a variety of scented and unscented deodorizing sprays are available as well as cleaners for reusable catheter appliances.